AI Email Drafts: Best Practices & Tips

 Before asking AI to generate anything, setup determines quality.

-Bad vs. Good Prompts
+Bad vs. good prompts

 Bad: "Write an email to John about the project."